 Swamp park Tilburg (The Netherlands) – a linear park with various water retention and infiltration areas solve the functional need to convey into the ground the water run off resulting from the impermeable surfaces of the buildings and roads of a new residential district.
 The theme of the park finds its inspiration from the existing fragments of marshy and reclaimed landscapes around the site.
 Custom made urban furniture and bridges will be related to the theme of water in order to reinforce the identity of the park – Design for MTD landscape architects

-Poincare roof gardens, Paris (France) – Several roof gardens on three floors in a rather modern building in the city center of Paris are designed with the clear intention to extend and connect the interior more intimate space of the house with the open terraces surrounded by the amazing Paris skyline – Design for Inside Outside Petra Blaisse
+Poincare roof gardens, Paris (France) – Several roof gardens on three floors in a modern building in the city center of Paris are designed with the clear intention to extend and connect the interior more intimate space of the house with the open terraces surrounded by the amazing Paris skyline – Design for Inside Outside Petra Blaisse

 Countryside estate, Salento (Italy) – Masterplan, landscape plan and garden design around a farmhouse of the 16th century in the countryside of Salento.
 Inspired by the historical layout of the parceling of the fields, the plan creates a hierarchy among olive groves, vineyards, orchards, and new possible building sites.
 A secret garden in a walled secluded citrus grove gives space for a contemporary layer in this place of great historical value – in progress